 On May 4, 2012, we closed on the formation of a joint venture for the development of a Tanger Outlet Center in Glendale, Arizona.
 Construction of the center began in February 2012.
-Situated on 38-acres, the outlet center will be located on Loop 101 and Glendale Avenue in Western Phoenix.
+Situated on 38-acres, the outlet center is located on Loop 101 and Glendale Avenue in Western Phoenix.
 We currently expect this center to be completed in time for a November 15, 2012 grand opening and will have approximately 80 brand name and designer outlet stores in the first phase which will contain approximately 330,000 square feet.
-As of June 30, 2012, we have contributed \$18.1 million in cash to the joint venture to fund development activities.
-We will provide property management, construction supervision, leasing and marketing services to the joint venture.
+As of September 30, 2012, we had contributed \$19.4 million in cash to the joint venture to fund development activities.
+The joint venture's remaining commitments to complete construction of the outlet center amounted to approximately \$17.6 million at September 30, 2012.
+We are providing property management, construction supervision, leasing and marketing services to the joint venture.

-On June 27, 2012, the joint venture closed on a construction loan with the ability to borrow up to \$ 43.8 million (our share \$25.4 million), which carries an interest rate of LIBOR + 1.75%.
-As of June 30, 2012 the balance on the loan was zero and no draws were made during the second quarter of 2012.
+On June 27, 2012, the joint venture closed on a construction loan with the ability to borrow up to \$ 43.8 million, which carries an interest rate of LIBOR + 1.75%.
+As of September 30, 2012, the joint venture's balance on the loan was \$15.9 million.